project-chip/connectedhomeip/src/tools/PICS-generator/README.md

 The tool does, as mentioned above, have external dependencies, these are provided to the tool using these arguments:

--   --cluster-data is the absolute path to the JSON file contaning the cluster data
+-   --cluster-data is the absolute path to the JSON file containing the cluster data
--   --pics-template is the absolute path to the folder contaning the PICS templates
+-   --pics-template is the absolute path to the folder containing the PICS templates
 -   --pics-output is the absolute path to the output folder to be used